Srinakarin Vintage Market

 Shops under the tents are selling mostly relatively cheap clothing, bags, accessories, toys, a bit of handicraft and tons of shoes.
 Most of the shows on display are new, as you would expect, but a surprisingly large amount are second-hand shoes!
 Not sure I want to buy those.

 The entire circumference of the Srinakarin Train Market is where you’ll get the large open-air restaurants.
 Nothing fancy here, basic Thai snacks, lots of beers and the ever-popular ‘Moo Kata’.
-Moo Kata is meat or seafood you grill yourself on a small barbecue that smokes your cloths as much as your meat.
+Moo Kata is meat or seafood you grill yourself on a small barbecue that smokes your clothes as much as your meat.

 Then the vintage shop’s area is a selfie paradise.
-Several rows of brick buildings host a massive collection of old collectables, from some fascinating mint condition American cars to the modest vintage toys shop.
+Several rows of brick buildings host a massive collection of old collectables, from some fascinating mint-condition American cars to the modest vintage toys shop.
 Hours of fun browsing and probably as many great discoveries as fake stuff, but visually it is really attractive.
-Shops owners don’t seem to mind to see a hundred teenagers walking in to have their photos taken in front of a rare Vespa (not on the Vespa though).
+Shops owners don’t seem to mind seeing a hundred teenagers walking in to have their photos taken in front of a rare Vespa (not on the Vespa though).
 They probably understood that the immense social buzz created by those teens are responsible for the growing success of the Rod Fai Market.

 How to get to the Srinakarin Train Market: